CONTACT INFORMATION

 Services

 Pet owners must submit their dogs to mandatory registration and anti-rabies vaccination given for free.
-The registration card contains the permanent dog tag number, physical characteristics including the age, color, sex, breed and distinguishing marks and all rabies vaccinations conducted on the dog.
+The registration card contains the permanent dog tag number, physical characteristics including the age, color, sex, breed, distinguishing marks, and all rabies vaccinations conducted on the dog.

 For pet owners who fail to avail of free anti-rabies shots during the scheduled mass vaccinations, may avail it through the extension clinics established in their own barangays.